wo3kie/cxxDojo/README.md

 Implement a program to find the root of a function.
 Use bisection and Netwon's methods.

 **96. gsl/pca.cpp**
 Implement Principal Component Analysis using gsl library.
-From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set X of dimension p to an alternative data set Y of smaller dimension p'.
+From [Wikipedia](https://en.wikipedia.org/wiki/Principal_component_analysis) principal component analysis is a procedure to transform a given data set _X_ of dimension _p_ to an alternative data set _Y_ of smaller dimension _p'_.

 **97. entropy.cpp**
-Implement a program to calculate a sequence entropy.
+Implement a program to calculate a sequence's entropy.

 **98. fold.cpp**
-Implement the fold function using variadic templates.
+Implement the _fold_ function using variadic templates.

 **99. gsl/page_rank.cpp**
 Implement the Page Rank algorithm using eigenvalues and eigenvectors.